 - Hopefully, if you are reading this article, you have taken the very vital, first step toward spiritual LIGHT — going to Yahushua Messiah, the True, Everlasting Light, by becoming Born-Again!
 If not, then please see the brief article: Good News!

-As I said earlier, Children of Light are, at times, subject to a specific element of darkness that is very deceptive.
-We need to vigilantly guard against this dark deception, and seek to penetrate it, and wake up, by obeying the ‘Light’ of God’s written Word.
+As I said earlier, everyone is, at times, subject to a specific element of darkness that is very deceptive.
+We need to be aware of this dark deception, and seek to penetrate it, and wake up, by obeying the ‘Light’ of God’s written Word.

 Let’s see what it is.

-The specific spiritual darkness I am referring to can cling to us like glue!
+The specific spiritual darkness I am referring to clings to us like glue!

 Indeed, any sort of spiritual darkness behaves exactly like our natural tendency upon awakening from natural, periodic sleep — disgust!

-Upon awakening from sleep, many of us ‘hit the snooze button’, turn over, and go right back to sleep!
-We tend to immediately want to be lulled back into our state of darkness — lulled back into a condition of insensitivity and sleepy disregard for the light!
+Upon awakening from sleep, many of us quickly turn over, and go right back to sleep!
+We immediately want to be lulled back into our state of darkness — lulled back into a condition of insensitivity and sleepy disregard for the light!

 In our darkness, all we want to say is, “Hey, I like it here!
 Leave me alone!!”

 This is exactly what we do when in spiritual darkness!